Fluxitude/guidant/.roo/rules/guidant.md

     *   `addAliases`: `Add shell aliases tm and taskmaster.
 Default is false.` (CLI: `--aliases`)
     *   `yes`: `Skip prompts and use defaults/provided arguments.
 Default is false.` (CLI: `-y, --yes`)
 *   **Usage:** Run this once at the beginning of a new project, typically via an integrated tool like Roo Code.
 Operates on the current working directory of the MCP server.
 *   **Important:** Once complete, you *MUST* parse a prd in order to generate tasks.
 There will be no tasks files until then.
-The next step after initializing should be to create a PRD using the example PRD in .guidant/templates/example_prd.txt.
+The next step after initializing should be to create a PRD using the example PRD in .taskmaster/templates/example_prd.txt.
 *   **Tagging:** Use the `--tag` option to parse the PRD into a specific, non-default tag context.
 If the tag doesn't exist, it will be created automatically.
-Example: `guidant parse-prd spec.txt --tag=new-feature`.
+Example: `task-master parse-prd spec.txt --tag=new-feature`.

 ### 2. Parse PRD (`parse_prd`)

 *   **MCP Tool:** `parse_prd`
-*   **CLI Command:** `guidant parse-prd [file] [options]`
+*   **CLI Command:** `task-master parse-prd [file] [options]`
 *   **Description:** `Parse a Product Requirements Document, PRD, or text file with Taskmaster to automatically generate an initial set of tasks in tasks.json.`
 *   **Key Parameters/Options:**
     *   `input`: `Path to your PRD or requirements text file that Taskmaster should parse for tasks.` (CLI: `[file]` positional or `-i, --input <file>`)
     *   `output`: `Specify where Taskmaster should save the generated 'tasks.json' file.
-Defaults to '.guidant/tasks/tasks.json'.` (CLI: `-o, --output <file>`)
+Defaults to '.taskmaster/tasks/tasks.json'.` (CLI: `-o, --output <file>`)
     *   `numTasks`: `Approximate number of top-level tasks Taskmaster should aim to generate from the document.` (CLI: `-n, --num-tasks <number>`)
     *   `force`: `Use this to allow Taskmaster to overwrite an existing 'tasks.json' without asking for confirmation.` (CLI: `-f, --force`)
 *   **Usage:** Useful for bootstrapping a project from an existing requirements document.
-*   **Notes:** Guidant will strictly adhere to any specific requirements mentioned in the PRD, such as libraries, database schemas, frameworks, tech stacks, etc., while filling in any gaps where the PRD isn't fully specified.
+*   **Notes:** Task Master will strictly adhere to any specific requirements mentioned in the PRD, such as libraries, database schemas, frameworks, tech stacks, etc., while filling in any gaps where the PRD isn't fully specified.
 Tasks are designed to provide the most direct implementation path while avoiding over-engineering.
 *   **Important:** This MCP tool makes AI calls and can take up to a minute to complete.
 Please inform users to hang tight while the operation is in progress.
-If the user does not have a PRD, suggest discussing their idea and then use the example PRD in `.guidant/templates/example_prd.txt` as a template for creating the PRD based on their idea, for use with `parse-prd`.
+If the user does not have a PRD, suggest discussing their idea and then use the example PRD in `.taskmaster/templates/example_prd.txt` as a template for creating the PRD based on their idea, for use with `parse-prd`.

 ---